data-apis/dataframe-api-compat/docs/basics/dataframe.md

 - For pandas, the output is a `pandas.DataFrame`.
 - But for Polars, the output is a `polars.LazyFrame`.

-This is because the DataFrame API only has a single `DataFrame` class - so for Polars, all operations are done lazily in order to make full use of Polars' query engine.
+This is because the Dataframe API only has a single `DataFrame` class - so for Polars, all operations are done lazily in order to make full use of Polars' query engine.
 If you want to convert that to a `polars.DataFrame`, it is the caller's responsibility to call `.collect`.
 Check the modified example below: